 Third-party logistics companies provide transportation, warehouse processes, and other supply chain functions for partner companies.

-3PL companies provide expertise in all supply chain management areas, which provides plenty of benefits for their partner companies.
+3PL companies provide expertise in all supply chain management areas, offering plenty of benefits for their partner companies.
 It is not without its downside as well.
 If the relationship is not managed appropriately, the benefits of outsourcing can be negated.

 These are the top five pros of outsourcing logistics.
-Each one has multiple benefits but all boil down to increased operational efficiencies for the companies involved.
+Each one has multiple uses but all boil down to increased operational efficiencies for the companies involved.

 Outsourcing the supply chain saves both time and money.
 As everyone knows, in business, time is money, so saving time is another cost savings.
 Companies choosing to outsource these functions save on capital investments on multiple fronts (transportation, IT, personnel), shipping and inventory management costs, and warehousing efficiencies.
 Outsourcing to 3PL companies has been shown to reduce the time needed to process returns and reduce the need to hold inventory for contingencies.
 Plus, shipping costs can be more effectively managed with the right contract in place than when dealing with multiple carriers.

 One of the primary benefits of outsourcing logistics to a third-party is that the 3PL company is a logistics expert.
 They can make strategic recommendations and execute supply chain functions at a high level because that is their core function.
 That leaves the contracting company able to focus on what it does the best.